 A plot outline can either stifle creativity or bring a novel’s plot into sharper focus.
 I don’t outline before I begin a novel, but when I am revising, an outline helps me make decisions about which scenes to keep and which to throw out.
 The scenes to keep are those that have tension, meaning scenes where one character is arm-wrestling with another.
 (For more on tension, read this post.)

 Scene Outline of Draft 1

-When I began The Vermillion Sea three years ago, I had in mind alternating viewpoint characters.
+When I began The Vermillion Sea, my forthcoming novel, I had in mind alternating viewpoint characters.
 Eventually, I found that the manuscript would be too long–way too long, and, thus, unpublishable.
 The first draft weighed in at 195,000 words.

 In Draft 1, many interesting things happened, individual scenes had plenty of tension, fights erupted, but there was no discernible “through-line.”
 Yes, there was a journey through time and half-way round the globe; but, the protagonists’ inner journeys got lost.
 The novel had no plot.
 (For a peek at the research behind this book, go to my Authors Guild website.)

 How did I get into this fix?
 Well, it’s common to muddle about when writing a first draft.
 It’s common to think you know where you’re going, and then to have the novel take off in directions you didn’t expect.
 You, the author, are in love with all of it.
 As was I.

 From Draft 1 to Draft 2| Kill Your Darlings

 The only way I could trim this whale of a book was to single-mindedly tell the story from one point of view.
 But whose: the young artist Noël’s, the astronomer Chappe’s, or one of the Spanish naval lieutenants’ POVs?
 My first draft contained scenes written from the points-of-view of all three.